 The COVID-19 pandemic resulted in, among other things, significant market volatility, exchange trading suspensions and closures, declines in global financial markets, higher default rates, and economic downturns and recessions, and may continue to have similar effects in the future.
-There remains significant uncertainty surrounding the magnitude, duration, reach, costs, and effects of the COVID-19 pandemic, as well as actions that have been or could be taken by governmental authorities or other third-parties in the future, and it is difficult to predict its potential impacts on the Funds' investments.
-The COVID-19 pandemic and efforts to contain its spread may also exacerbate other risks that apply to the Funds and may exacerbate existing economic, political, or social tensions.
+Such factors, and the effects of other infectious illness outbreaks, epidemics, or pandemics, may have a significant adverse effect on a Fund's performance, exacerbate other risks that apply to the Fund, exacerbate existing economic, political, or social tensions, have the potential to impair the ability of a Fund's investment adviser or other service providers to serve the Fund, and lead to disruptions that negatively impact a Fund.

 In addition, Russia's military invasion of Ukraine in February 2022, the resulting responses by the United States and other countries, and the potential for wider conflict could increase volatility and uncertainty in the financial markets and adversely affect regional and global economies.
 These and any related events could significantly impact a Fund's performance and the value of an investment in the Fund, even if the Fund does not have direct exposure to Russian issuers or issuers in other countries affected by the invasion.
+Other issuers or markets could be similarly affected by past or future geopolitical or other events or conditions.